Position

 Auto Body Estimator Job Description Sample

 The Auto Body Estimator is responsible for assessing the cost and time required to repair vehicles that have been damaged.
-This role involves analyzing damage reports, determining repair costs, and communicating estimates to clients.
+This role involves analyzing damage reports, determining repair costs, and communicating estimates to clients and management.

 Responsibilities:

-• Evaluate damage reports and assess the extent of repairs needed.
+• Evaluate damage reports and assess the extent of vehicle repairs needed.

 • Calculate repair costs, including parts, labor, and other related expenses.

-• Prepare detailed repair estimates and present them to clients.
+• Prepare detailed repair estimates and present them to clients and management.

-• Collaborate with repair technicians to ensure accurate and efficient repair processes.
+• Collaborate with repair technicians to understand repair requirements and timelines.

-• Maintain up-to-date knowledge of repair costs and industry standards.
+• Maintain accurate and up-to-date records of repair estimates and costs.

 Qualifications